bibleexchange/courses/book-of-romans/803_patiently-wait-for-the-adoption.md

 - End Time Deliverance
 - Full salvation
 - Apolutrosis: Complete State of Release
-- Adoption: The Placing of Sons
+- Adoption: The Placing of Sons (Sonship)
 - One Hundred Fold Christian
 - Full Grown
 - Manifestation of the Sons of God